 My day job is a full-time university manager/administrator in the UK but I write this blog in a personal capacity.
-In my spare time (!), I’m a budding researcher in the field of Central Asian higher education and social change – click here for my Academia.edu profile.
-I’ve also published on UK higher education and in 2014 will have a book published with Palgrave Macmillan.
+In my spare time (!), I research Central Asian higher education and social change – click here for my Academia.edu profile.
+I’ve also published on UK higher education and in July 2014 will have a book published with Palgrave Macmillan.
 Co-authored with Michelle Gander and Heather Moyes, Managing your career in higher education administration will join the Universities into the 21st century series.

 This blog is designed to be a way to channel all the weird and wonderful things I read and hear about in the hope that others might find it interesting too.
-As the blog sub-title suggests, the posts are about Central Asia, higher education, and sometimes the two together – see my intro post for more on the themes.
+As the blog sub-title suggests, the posts are about Central Asia, higher education and more generally about social change in the region – see my intro post for more about my initial themes.